 The Pros And Cons Of Attempting DIY Pest Control

-Many of the issues that arise with DIY home pest control products and methods is that they often fail for lack of knowledge.
+Many of the issues that arise with DIY home pest control products and methods are that they often fail due to a lack of knowledge.
 Your efforts can fall short even when you use products and strategies that are known to work.
-Let's take a quick look at a few common mistakes we see.
+Let’s take a quick look at a few common mistakes we see.

-• Some people turn to mound treatments to address ant problems.
+- Some people turn to mound treatments to address any problems.
 While these can work for certain species, some species may react adversely to improper mound drenches.
 A misapplied mound treatment can cause budding, which turns one colony into two or more colonies!
 Budding commonly occurs in ant colonies with multiple queens.

 The primary benefit of hiring a professional is that professionals are trained individuals with on-the-job experience with common pests.
 Your technician is aware of the many ways pest control products may fail and will apply products according to field-tested strategies.